vaidashi/career-development-curriculum/module_four/guidelines_for_support_groups.md

 * Coffee meetings: what questions do you want to make sure to ask?
 Create a list in your group
 * Networking events: what meetups are coming up?
 Who can you connect with at them?
 Make a plan to attend a meetup together
 * Storytelling: practice your elevator pitch with each other and provide feedback
+* Interview prep: review common questions with each other, discuss approaches that you've taken in mock interviews and real interviews alike, share resources to help each other level up
 * Blogging: discuss ideas for posts, peer review, and how you can use a blog post to increase visibility
 * Pooling your resources: what leads or tips can you share with each other?